mewmix/vxtwitter-invidious-telegram-bot/README.md

 ```
 python bot.py
 ```
 That's it!
 You should now be able to use the bot to convert YouTube and Twitter links to alternative URLs in your Telegram conversations.
-If you encounter any issues, please refer to the project's Github page for further information.
+If you encounter any issues, please refer to the project's Github page for further information or contact me at [https://t.me/s/ze_rg].

 ### Permissions
 Talk to [https://t.me/botfather] - make sure Group Privacy is Off & The Bot Requests Delete Posts in Admin Rights